Tobdu399/typing-game-files/README.md

 # typing-game-files
 Python Typing Game

-Choose your 'words.txt' file from the 'Languages' folder and move it to the same directory as the 'game.py' file.
-Then remove '()' from the text file and after that it name should be 'words.txt'.
-Note that his program uses automatic language detection, which may sometimes fail and show other language on top of the game than it really is.
+When you open this program, it asks for language.
+Just choose yours and play.
+This program uses automatic language detection wich always may not be correct, so if this program throws and error while you are trying to select your language, check that your language file exists in the Languages folder and it has correct abbreviation in it.

+If you face any problems, feel free to contact me: --> topias.j.m@gmail.com

 # Rules:
 Type only the words that has green color and underline on them.
 If you type the words correctly you get points and if you type the words wrong you lose health.
 You can fail 5 times before the game ends.

+Enjoy!